kenjennings/Atari-Breakout76/README04Implementation.md

 These numbers are very large, tall objects on screen.
 The numbers and the space between them are the same width as a brick.
 So, horizontally, the numbers including the space between them are 8 pixels/color clocks wide.
 The height approaches 10 pixels (or 20 scan lines) tall which is taller than any font on the Atari.
 ANTIC Mode 7 text is the nearest match at 16 scan lines tall.
 The loss of a few scan lines should be acceptable with a custom font modeled after the appearance of the arcade Breakout numbers.
 Alternatively, the score could be drawn as graphics.

+**EXTERNAL LABELS:**

-Note that in the arcade game there are labels painted in yellow on the glass over the display indicating which value is the Player number, and the Ball Counter.
-This should be duplicated in the game as graphics/text on the screen to meaningfully label the numbers.
+The arcade game has painted labels on the glass above the display identifying the purpose of the numbers in the top row.
+"PLAYER NUMBER" and "BALL IN PLAY".
+These real world labels will have to be worked into the game display to provide necessary information to the player.

+If the labels are inserted above or below the top border it will compromise the screen geometry.
+Therefore, the lables must be rendered within the border area.
+This is a visual change, but less intrusive than moving visual components to make space.
+The labels could also be visible part of the time -- when the game switches players and serves the ball the text could be visible during this activity, and then disappear leaving the top border a solid, blank barrier.

+There are too many letters to implement the text as Player/Missiles.
+The labels could be drawn in the border area as graphics.
+They could also be drawn in as custom characters in a font.

 **COLOR**: